AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 ## Receive emails from the Custom Refresh Sandbox

-Workfront disables all email communication from the Custom Refresh Sandbox environment.
+[!DNL Workfront] disables all email communication from the Custom Refresh Sandbox environment.
 If you want to receive email notifications from the Custom Refresh Sandbox environment, you must enable this functionality in your user settings.
 For more information about enabling email notifications in the Custom Refresh Sandbox environment, see [Enable delivery of emails from the Preview Sandbox environment](../../../workfront-basics/using-notifications/enable-delivery-emails-from-preview-sandbox-environment.md).

 >[!NOTE]
 >